tbm/homepage/content/debian/orion/qnap/ts-109/install.md

 disk and a Debian kernel will be put in flash that will start Debian from disk.

-If you follow this procedure, Debian 8 (jessie) will be installed to your SATA disk and the QNAP firmware on disk and in flash will be replaced with Debian.
+If you follow this procedure, Debian 9 (stretch) will be installed to your SATA disk and the QNAP firmware on disk and in flash will be replaced with Debian.
 Debian does not install a web interface to configure your machine, although it's possible to install such software.
 If this is not what you want,